ajavamind/A3DCamera/README.md

 * FOCUS   - Cycle through fixed focus distances: Hyperfocal, Photo Booth, Macro
 * MODE    - Select Auto, Manual, and Shutter Priority (only Auto implemented)
 * BURST   - Start continous photo capture at about 1 photo per second until the key is pressed and released again, or 60 images captured.
 In Photo Booth mode take only 4 images.
-* DISP    - Toggle change Review display mode (SBS,  Anaglyph, L/R) (Not implement for either Live view or Review mode)
+* DISP    - Toggle change Review display mode (SBS,  Anaglyph, L/R) (Not implemented for either Live view or Review mode)
-* TIMER   - Set 3 second delay time to take a photo or burst for Photo Booth mode.
+* TIMER   - Set 3 second delay time to take a photo or burst in Photo Booth mode.
 Toggle no delay or Photo Booth.
 * ISO     - Set the ISO (not implemented)
 * SPEED   - Set the Shutter speed (not implemented)
 * FN      - Cycle through exposure metering: Frame Average, Center Weighted, Spot Metering